 Educate Children, parents, guardians ad litem, and Referral Workers about the Service Plan that shall incorporate monitoring efforts, medication management, and other relevant information.

-Be aware of mental health and medication needs and formally link tomental health assessment and treatment as neededThis includes ensuring a comprehensive medical intake screening is completed that identifies medications needed and dosage.
+Be aware of mental health and medication needs and ensure mental health assessments are properly referred to an appropriate practitioner, as needed.
+This includes ensuring a comprehensive medical intake screening is completed that identifies medications needed and dosage.

 Coordinate care with Integrated Health Homes if the Child in Placement has one.